 Based on photographs of Sabra & Shatila massacre, 1982

-The work attempt to explore muddled images of memory as a result of collective trauma.
-The impact of trauma occupies our memory in a complex manner that it reveals itself in blurry images, collectively forming the unspoken.
-According to galaxy logic summoned elements; such as (image, song, poem, etc.) form the enlighten dots circulating in the black hole orbit.
-As we attempt to lock fading images from the past in fear that it may dissolve.
-An image becomes an enlighten dot connected in relation to other dots, collectively revealing the black hole.
+The work attempts to explore muddled images of memory as a result of collective trauma.
+The impact of trauma occupies our memory in a complex manner that reveals itself in blurry images, collectively forming the unspoken.
+According to galaxy logic, summoned elements – such as images, songs, poems etc. – form the luminous dots circulating in the black hole orbit.
+As we attempt to lock fading images from the past for fear that it may dissolve, An image becomes a luminous dot connected in relation to other dots, collectively revealing the black hole.
 In other words, collectively revealing the unspoken or the unstated.
 Tony Seker

-After having many conversations with women of different ages and cultures.
-With a working woman and a house wife for instance, I was able to shape and come up with and the concept of Freedom, the freedom each woman dreams of, searches for identity in, and challenges society for.
-I was able therefore to build and due to my daughter’s unintentional way of dealing with me, I realized that future generations.
-That is why I decided to update and improve my idea to revolve around my daughter Sama.
-Played that was enforced on me as a wife and mom, and became an approach for my life and restricted my freedom that I pursue as a female.
-All these responsibilities are the tools that affect me and my daughter as I know no longer seek my freedom but rather the time and freedom for me and my own daughter for the freedom of expression between us.
-As I believe in the future, Sama will be able to value time, and will be mature how to draw her own freedom by her own choice and not as society imposes on her and life style as this is what I do on a daily basis with my daughter Sama.
-This space of freedom that was forced on me as a result of society.
-Or whether I have the ability to draw Sama her own space that I call My daughter and my own freedom.
+After having many conversations with women of different ages and cultures – with a working woman and a housewife for instance – I was able to shape and come up with the concept of Freedom, the freedom each woman dreams of, searches for identity in, and challenges society for.
+I was able therefore to build and due to my daughter’s unintentional way of dealing with me, I realized that I had to think about future generations.
+That is why I decided to update and improve my idea to revolve around my daughter Sama, and the role that was enforced on me as a wife and mom, and became an approach for my life and restricted the freedom that I pursue as a female.
+All these responsibilities are the tools that affect me and my daughter, as I know no longer seek my freedom but rather the time and freedom for me and my own daughter for the freedom of expression between us.
+As I believe, in the future Sama will be able to value time, and will mature how to design her own freedom through her own choice and not as society imposes on her and and her lifestyle, as this is what I do on a daily basis with my daughter Sama.
+This space of freedom that was forced on me as a result of society, or the possibility to draw Sama her own space that I call My daughter’s and my own freedom.

 The Man Shadow